james-mcgregor100/JamesMcGregor_T1A1/readme.md

 ![Rendering Engine Diagram](render.png)
 ### *Image source - https://www.browserstack.com/guide/browser-rendering-engine*

-From this diagram we can see that the rendering engine is undertaking a lot of processes to make sure that the web browser is displaying the web page correctly.
+From this diagram we can see that the rendering engine is completing a range of processes to make sure that the web browser is displaying the web page correctly.
 A basic overview of the steps required (seen in the diagram above) are outlined below:
+&nbsp;
+&nbsp;

 1. The HTML must be parsed initially, which means that the HTML code must be interpreted and broken down into small chunks (or nodes) in order to create what is called a DOM tree.
 The CSS is also constructed into its own tree called the CSSOM.
 2. Secondly, render tree is constructed, whereby the rendering engine determine what kind of order the DOM tree will be displayed in.
 3. After construction, the rendering engine moves on to implement the layout of the tree.
 This is where the engine will decide what the dimensions and layout values are going to be, and it will attempt to make an accurate depiction of what it is instructed to do through the HTML and CSS code.
 Once the tree has been constructed, the rendering engine moves through the tree from the top of the tree to the bottom, ignoring any elements in the DOM and CSSOM trees which are not required to be displayed.
 4. Once the layout of the tree has been finalized, the rending engine moves onto the last step of painting the rener tree.
 This involves colorization of pixels, and converts the information in the render tree to actual visible pictures which are visible in the browser (Unadkat 2019)(Grigorik).
+&nbsp;
+&nbsp;

+The rendering engine does not pull the data and code from any random place, but it is constantly communicating with the networking component of the web browser in order to receive the information to begin rendering.

 **Unadkat (2019)**https://www.browserstack.com/guide/browser-rendering-engine